Men's Curl Club

 Product types to be careful with

-Heavy wax
+Heavy wax or clay

 Drying gels